mickaelsilva/chewBBACA_deprecated/README.md

 ### Q: Step 2 is taking hours, will it ever end?
-A: Depending on the variability of the strains you are using to create the schema and the number of cpu you are using.
-The more variable the strains, the more BLAST comparisons are made.
+A: Depending on the variability of the strains used to create the schema and the number of CPUs you are using time used will vary.
+The more variable the strains, the more BLAST comparisons will be made, taking more time.

 ### Q: Step 3 just crashed at 99% after 2 days running, do I need to start over :(?
-A: chewBBACA shoul allow you to continue where you stopped, just re-run the same command and you should be prompted to continue the allele call.
+A: chewBBACA should allow you to continue where you stopped, just re-run the same command and you should be prompted to continue the allele call.

 ### Q: I ran all the steps and my cgMLST loci size is smaller than traditional MLST, does this even work?
 A: Try to run step 4, your analysis may contain some genomes responsible for a considerable loss of loci.
 Remove some of those genomes and check if the cgMLST loci number rises.

-### Q: Which species have already a training file?
+### Q: Which species already have a training file?
 A: At the moment:
  - Campylobacter_Jejuni
  - Acinetobacter_Baumannii